Symbiosis-JU/Multitarget-Marker-Genes-Analysis/README.md

 **There are many more useful commands and tools - you do want to learn them!**

-**Let's use some of those beautiful commands in action!**

-## 2. Copying example data to your folder.
+## 2. Copying example data to your folder (THIS IS OPTIONAL AS YOU DO NOT HAVE TO COPY ANY FILES LOCALLY).
 - First, log in to your account on *azor* cluster.
 - Then, copy the prepared sample data to the directory of your choosing (we recommend using your home directory):
 ```